 Rotation Formulas about Origin

 This key facts covers Rotation Formulas about Origin within Transformations: Rotations for GCSE Mathematics.
 Revise Transformations: Rotations in Geometry & Measures for GCSE Mathematics with 12 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 3 of 6 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 3 of 7 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position